IIIF/website/source/event/2019/goettingen/showcase.md

 ...then we would love to have you join us at the IIIF Showcase.
 All are welcome!

-Come join us for a day-long free event that will educate, inspire, and reinvent your technical infrastructure.
-The event is free, but space is limited.
-Please register early to guarantee yourself a spot!
+Come join us for a day-long free event that will educate, inspire, and reinvent your technical infrastructure. **The event is free, but space is limited.
+Please register early to guarantee yourself a spot!** All event proceedings will be in English unless otherwise noted.

+[Showcase registration available on Eventbrite.][eventbrite]

 ### Who is it for?

 The IIIF Showcase is an event for people new to IIIF to get an overview and discover the latest developments in a single event (though it offers something for everyone, so returning attendees are welcome as well!).
-It assumes no previous experience with IIIF and will cover the full gamut of IIIF from the basics to showcases of the latest developments in the IIIF Community.
+It assumes no previous experience with IIIF and will cover the full gamut of IIIF from the basics to Showcases of the latest developments in the IIIF Community.

 ### The Showcase will include: